Pelikan Fountain Pens - My Secret Passion - Pen Boutique Ltd

 (Left to right: M1000 in Black, M800 in Black/Green, M605 Stresemann, M400 in Black/Red, and M205 Petrol-Marbled.
 The "5" endings are used for pens with silver colored trim.)

 The striped material that forms the distinctive barrels in the Souverän range is cellulose acetate made from a cotton base using a formula developed specially for Pelikan.
 Pelikan manufactures a striped bolt, slowly builds up the layers over months, bends them to tailored plates, and contour grinds and shapes them using a natural diamond.
 Each of the stripes has an individual radiance.
 They are quite beautiful, and give a great deal of depth and a complex vintage look to the barrel of the pen.
-Current and older Pelikan pens with the striped motif are translucent--if you hold a standard Souverän up in a well-lit place, light shines through the colored stripes and you can judge how much ink you have in your pen.
+Traditionally, pens with the striped motif have been translucent--if you hold a standard Souverän up in a well-lit place, light shines through the colored stripes and you can judge how much ink you have in your pen.

 Pelikan Nibs